wokeupsnorlax/direct-democracy-nft/README.md

 - Follow Replies Voted On;
 - Follow Replies Not Yet Voted On;

-Functions to do:
+## Functions to do:
--Set "follow"/"ignore":
+- Set "follow"/"ignore":
-  -Categories
+  - Categories
-  -Users
+  - Users
-  -Topics
+  - Topics
-  -Messages
+  - Messages
 -Delete Function
 -Show random "follows" in "Home" feed
   -Sort "Home" by Dropdown Options